SportBeep.com

 United States players celebrate after completing a 2-1 victory over Dominican Republic that lifted the Americans into the final of the World Baseball Classic. ©AFP

-Miami (AFP) – Gunnar Henderson and Roman Anthony smashed solo home runs and the United States edged the Dominican Republic 2-1 on Sunday to reach the World Baseball Classic final.
-Both blasts came in the fourth inning and provided all the scoring the Americans needed as starter Paul Skenes and five relief pitchers baffled the big-hitting Dominican lineup.
+Miami (AFP) – Gunnar Henderson and Roman Anthony smashed solo home runs, leading the United States to a 2-1 victory over the Dominican Republic on Sunday and securing a spot in the World Baseball Classic final.
+Both blasts came in the fourth inning and provided all the scoring the Americans needed, as starter Paul Skenes and five relief pitchers baffled the big-hitting Dominican lineup.

 “Just put an emphasis on getting in early, being ready to hit,” Anthony said of his decisive homer.
 “It was about going out there and getting a good pitch to hit.
 When I hit it, I kind of just blacked out.
 In my head was just, ‘Please go.'”